versionpress/versionpress/docs/content/en/developer/dev-setup.md

 Git Bash is generally an awesome shell, the only problems you might encounter are related to paths.
 For example, Docker messes with them and when you try to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory`.
 Docker prepends `C:/Program Files/Git` for some reason but you can [use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) or use double slash like `//bin/bash`.

-### Docker for Windows
+### Docker Desktop vs. Docker Toolbox

-If you can, use [Docker for Windows](https://www.docker.com/docker-windows), not [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
+If you can, use [Docker Desktop](https://www.docker.com/products/docker-desktop), not [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
 The experience will be generally smoother.

 If you need to use Docker Toolbox:

-- Enable port forwarding in VirtualBox (especially for ports 80, 3306, 8080 and 8099), see [details](https://stackoverflow.com/questions/42866013/docker-toolbox-localhost-not-working/45822356#45822356).
+1. [Enable port forwarding in VirtualBox](https://stackoverflow.com/questions/42866013/docker-toolbox-localhost-not-working/45822356#45822356), especially for ports 80 and 3306.
-- Docker Toolbox is slower, but you can try to adjust system performance in VirtualBox settings.
+2. If you have the repo checked out in a folder _not_ under `C:\Users`, add it as a shared folder in VirtualBox settings.
+For example, add a share where _Folder Path_ is `C:\Projects` and _Folder Name_ is `c/Projects`.
+[Details](https://stackoverflow.com/a/32030385).
+3. Run _Docker Quickstart Terminal_ which uses Git Bash – we want that.
+4. If the performance is not great, try adjusting VirtualBox settings.
 However, you can run into timeout issues in Workflow tests sometimes and exceed default value of 5 seconds in `wp_remote_get()` in End2End tests.
-- Run Git Bash and Docker Quickstart Terminal as an Administrator to avoid potential problems (for example permissions and symlinks).

 ### Disable antivirus software